squidfunk/mkdocs-material/docs/bug-report/index.md

 ### Search for solutions

 At this stage, we know that the problem persists in the latest version and is not caused by any of your customizations.
-However, it's possible that the issue might be the result of a small typo or a syntactical error in a configuration file, e.g. `mkdocs.yml`.
+However, the problem might result from a small typo or a syntactical error in a configuration file, e.g. `mkdocs.yml`.

-Now, before you go through the trouble of creating a bug report, that we maintainers close right away with a link to the relevant documentation section or another already reported or closed issue or discussion, you can save time for us and yourself by doing some research:
+Now, before you go through the trouble of creating a bug report that is answered and closed right away with a link to the relevant documentation section or another already reported or closed issue or discussion, you can save time for us and yourself by doing some research:

-1. [Search our documentation] and look for the relevant sections that might possibly be related to your problem.
+1. [Search our documentation] and look for the relevant sections that could be related to your problem.
 If found, make sure that you configured everything correctly.[^1]

   [^1]:
-    When adding lines to `mkdocs.yml`, make sure you are preserving the indentation as mentioned in the documentation, since YAML is a whitespace-sensitive language.
+    When adding lines to `mkdocs.yml`, make sure you are preserving the indentation as mentioned in the documentation since YAML is a whitespace-sensitive language.
 Many reported issues turn out to be configuration errors.

-2. [Search our issue tracker][issue tracker], as another user might already have reported the same problem, and there might even be a known workaround or fix for it.
+1. [Search our issue tracker][issue tracker], as another user might already have reported the same problem, and there might even be a known workaround or fix for it.
 Thus, no need to create a new issue.

-3. [Search our discussion board][discussion board] to learn if other users are struggeling with similar problems, and work together with our great community towards a solution.
+2. [Search our discussion board][discussion board] to learn if other users are struggling with similar problems and work together with our great community towards a solution.
 Many problems are solved here.

 __Keep track of all <u>search terms</u> and <u>relevant links</u>, you'll need
 them in the bug report.__[^2]